divyadhimaan/system-design-playground/design-problems/video-streaming-service/main.md

 >
 > Answer: A Binary Large Object (BLOB) is a collection of binary data stored as a single entity in a database management system

+> Question: How will ypu handle Live Streaming?
+>
+> Answer:
+> - Definition: Real-time recording and broadcasting of video.
+> - Similarity to VOD: Both involve uploading, encoding, and streaming.
+>
+> - Key Differences:
+>   - **Latency**: Much stricter latency requirements; often needs specialized streaming protocols.
+>   - **Parallelism**: Lower parallelism needs since data is processed in small, real-time chunks.
+>   - **Error handling**: Must be lightweight and fast; long retries or recovery steps are unacceptable.

+> Question: How to handle video takedowns?
+>
+> Answer: Videos that violate copyrights, pornography, or other illegal acts shall be removed.
+Some can be discovered by the system during the upload process, while others might be discovered through user flagging.

 ## Glossary